Chapter

 What does John 7:47 mean?

-Regarding their conflicts with Jesus, the Pharisees fell into three primary errors.
-Two of these were a reliance on tradition and a belief that knowledge, in and of itself, led to greater spiritual truth.
-The third error is on full display in verses 46 through 52, and that is the error of arrogance.
-The people listening to Jesus are divided over how to respond to His claims.
-However, most of those disagreements involve how to interpret evidence, such as Jesus' miracles (John 7:31), and the Scriptures (John 7:40–42).
-In the case of the Pharisees, their reaction to a failed arrest attempt hinges on pure conceit.
-They angrily reject anyone who disagrees with them, under the assumption that anyone who disagrees with them must—by necessity—be ignorant, deceived, or backwards.
+In their conflicts with Jesus, the Pharisees fell into three primary errors.
+Two were a reliance on tradition and a belief that knowledge automatically leads to greater spiritual awareness.
+The third error is on full display in this part of the gospel of John: the error of arrogance.
+Those listening to Jesus (John 7:40–43) are divided over how to respond to His claims.
+But most of the crowd's disagreements involve how to interpret evidence.
+For example, what to make of Jesus' miracles (John 7:31), or how the Scriptures do or don't fit His life (John 7:40–42).
+The Pharisees react to a failed arrest attempt (John 7:45–46) with flagrant conceit.
+They angrily reject anyone who disagrees with them.
+In fact, they are so confident that anyone who disagrees must be ignorant, deceived, or backwards by definition.

 The men sent to arrest Jesus (John 7:32) returned without Him.
 Their reasoning was Jesus' own words, which were so uniquely compelling that even those who did not believe in Him were impressed (John 7:46).
-The immediate assumption of the haughty authorities is that the arresting officials have been fooled—why else would they take a view contrary to that of the highly-educated and prestigious Pharisees?
+The immediate assumption of the haughty authorities is that the arresting officials have been fooled.
+Why else would they—would anyone—take a view contrary to that of the highly-educated and prestigious Pharisees?

-The core error behind this rejection is self-importance: "if we don't believe that, why would anyone believe it?"
-This error continues today, whenever we reject some criticism, suggestion, or argument since it comes from the "wrong" people.
-When we dismiss something by saying, "that comes from that denomination, what do they know?" we're not being discerning—we're being arrogant.
+The essence of their rejection is self-importance: "if we don't believe that, why would anyone believe it?"
+We might shake our heads to read this account, but the same mistake is possible for each of us.
+It's there whenever we reject some criticism, suggestion, or argument since it comes from the "wrong" people.
+When we dismiss something by saying, "that comes from that denomination / culture / party, and what do they know?" we're not being discerning; we're being arrogant.

 Expand